pb-tester-ccdle12/groups-jsong-pb-sf-072618/README.md

 0 + P = P

-We call 0 the point at infinity because visually, it's the point that exists to help the math work out:
+We call 0 the point at infinity because visually, it's the point that exists to help the math work out.

-image::intersect2-1.png[Vertical Line]

 #### Closure